MarcinKonowalczyk/LabVIEW_average_tools/README.md

 - Make the colours in vis consistent (currently there are two yellows around the place)
 - Prepare design guidelines (Rough list of colours used, block diagram best practises etc.)
 - Add small README to each toolbox describing what it does
+- Add more data_queue datatypes
+- Add more diff data types

 ### More difficult ToDos